forgi86/pytorch-ident/README.md

 This will install the current [stable version](https://pypi.org/project/pytorch-ident/) from the PyPI package repository.

 ### Latest version from GitHub
-1. Get a local copy the pyMPC project.
+1. Get a local copy the project.
 For instance, run
 ```
 git clone https://github.com/forgi86/pytorch-ident.git
 ```